veillette/opticsTextbook/content/Chap6_Diffraction/DiffractiveOptics_2022_01Clean.md

 ```

-In {numref}`section.scalvecwave` we have derived that in homogeneous matter (i.e. the permittivity is constant), every component $U$ of a time-harmonic electromagnetic field satisfies the scalar Helmholtz equation {eq}`eq.complH`:
+In [](section.scalvecwave) we have derived that in homogeneous matter (i.e. the permittivity is constant), every component $U$ of a time-harmonic electromagnetic field satisfies the scalar Helmholtz equation {eq}`eq.complH`:

 ```{math}
 \begin{align*}